Sylvanus Olympio

 Sylvanus Épiphanio Olympio (/fr/; 6 September 1902 – 13 January 1963) was a Togolese politician who was prime minister, and then president, of Togo from 1958 until his assassination in 1963.
-He came from the important Olympio family, which included his uncle Octaviano Olympio, one of the richest people in Togo in the early 1900s.
+He came from the important Olympio family, which included his uncle Octaviano Olympio, one of the richest people in Togo in the 1900s.

 After graduating from the London School of Economics, he worked for Unilever and became the general manager of the African operations of that company.
 After World War II, Olympio became prominent in efforts for independence of Togo and his party won the 1958 election, making him the prime minister of the country.
 His power was further cemented when Togo achieved independence and he won the 1961 election, making him the first president of Togo.
 He was assassinated during the 1963 Togolese coup d'état.

 Early life and business career

-Sylvanus Olympio was born on 6 September 1902 in Kpandu in the German protectorate of Togoland, present day Volta Region of Ghana.
+Sylvanus Olympio was born on 6 September 1902 in Kpandu in the German protectorate of Togoland, present-day Volta Region of Ghana.
 He was the grandson to the important Brazilian trader Francisco Olympio Sylvio and son to Ephiphanio Olympio, who ran the prominent trading house for the Miller Brothers from Liverpool in Agoué (in present-day Benin).
 His uncle, Octaviano Olympio, had located his business in Lomé, which would become the capital of the protectorate, and quickly became one of the richest people in the German and then French colony of Togoland.
 The Olympios therefore belonged to an aristocratic community of mixed Brazilian and other African descent that was related to both the Tabom people of Ghana and the Amaro people of Nigeria.

 His early education was at the German Catholic school in Lomé, which his uncle Octaviano had built for the Society for the Divine Word.
 Following that, he began study at the London School of Economics, where he studied economics under Harold Laski.
-Upon graduation, he worked for Unilever first in Nigeria and then in the Gold Coast.
-By 1929, he was located to be the head of Unilever operations in Togoland.
+Upon graduation, Olympio worked for Unilever, first in Nigeria and then in the Gold Coast.
+By 1929, he was located to head Unilever operations in Togoland.

 In 1938, he remained in Lomé, but was promoted to become the general manager of the United Africa Company's, then part of Unilever, operations throughout Africa.
-During this time he married Dina Grunitzky, a woman of mixed Ghanaian and German Polish heritage.
+During this time, he married Dina Grunitzky, a woman of mixed Ghanaian and German Polish heritage.
 She was born in Keta (Ghana) as a member of the Amegashie royal family.
 They had five children together: Bonito, Rosita, Gilchrist, Sylvana and Elpidio.

-During World War II, the colony came under the control of the Vichy France government which treated the Olympio family with general suspicion because of their ties to the British.
-Olympio was arrested in 1942 and held under constant surveillance in the remote city of Djougou in French Dahomey.
-The imprisonment would permanently change his view toward the French and he would become active in pushing for independence of Togo at the end of the war.
+During World War II, the colony came under the control of the Vichy France government, which treated the Olympio family with general suspicion because of their ties to the British.
+Olympio was arrested in 1942 and was held under constant surveillance in the remote city of Djougou in French Dahomey.
+The imprisonment would permanently change his view toward the French and he become active in pushing for independence of Togo at the end of the war.